MyJerry1996/ape_learning/README.md

 Data
 ---------
-We use GMS and APE learning on three Re-ID datasets:
+We use APE learning on four Re-ID datasets:
 - Market1501
 - DukeMTMC
 - CUHK03(np-detected)